 Five friends and I recently dined at Alaro Craft Brewery in Midtown Sacramento prior to attending the B Street Theatre at the Sophia.
-Alaro Craft Brewery opened in June in the former space long-occupied by Rubicon Brewing Company.
+Alaro Craft Brewery opened in June in the space long-occupied by Rubicon Brewing Company.
+Alaro Craft Brewery head brewer Chris Keeton formerly crafted beer at Rubicon.

 I had made reservations ahead of time, and we were seated at one end of the high-top community table.
 While Alaro is a brewery it also has a very well-rounded wine list – a fact much appreciated by members of our party.